leileibama/AlphaReadabilityChinese/README.md

 **Unknown issues**

-On MacOS, if you encounter the "App is damaged and can't be opened" error, go to Terminal and type the following:
+On MacOS, if you encounter the "App is damaged and can't be opened" error, go to Terminal and type/run the following:

 `sudo xattr -cr /Applications/AlphaReadabilityChinese.app`